Farhads Page

 What old pictures have to say?

 Image contrast enhancement is a field of study in image processing with the purpose of enhancing quality.
-The objective is to make the important information, that already exist in the image, more prominent.
+The objective is to make the important information, that already exists in the image, more prominent.
 Usually this transformation makes the picture look more appealing as the quality and the contrast of the image are improved.
 There is a lengthy list of methods to enhance the quality/contrast of images, and day by day new methods are added to the list.
 I have implemented some methods and put them on my Github page.
 A list of methods I have implemented is:

-Original picture | Enhanced picture |
+Original picture Enhanced picture

 Make your voice heard!